apostrophecms/docs/docs/guide/custom-ui.md

 </AposCodeBlock>

 ::: warning
 Do not use core actions as your `action` property value - this would lead to unpredictable results and generally broken UI.
-You may consult what the core actions are in the [AposDocContextMenu component](https://github.com/apostrophecms/apostrophe/blob/main/modules/%40apostrophecms/doc-type/ui/apos/components/AposDocContextMenu.vue) (computed property `menu`).
+You may consult what the core actions are in the [AposDocContextMenu component](ADD NEW LINK TO LOGIC) (computed property `menu`).
 :::

 ::: note
+* All
 * The current API supports only `context: "update"` (the custom menu items are available for previously saved documents).
 * The `action` property should be globally unique.
 * Overriding the same `action` is possible (the last wins).